News 10 April, 2024

 • What risks are being assumed by each entity involved in the transaction; and

-• What pricing policy is determined to be appropriate (‘arm’s length’) in the context of that relevant transaction considering the facts and circumstances presented.
+• What pricing policy is deemed appropriate (‘arm’s length’) based on the relevant transaction’s facts and circumstances.

 It is also advisable that this pricing policy and its pricing range are based on a current benchmarking study.

-When is it applicable to have a transfer pricing policy in place?
+When is transfer pricing in the Netherlands applicable for having a transfer pricing policy in place?

 Under Dutch law, a transfer pricing policy should be put in place when a company enters into any intercompany transactions.
-It may also suffice as appropriate transfer pricing documentation if your company does not meet the consolidated revenue threshold for having a Master File and Local File of 50 million EUR.
-Please note that the 50 million EUR threshold is the threshold for Dutch corporate income tax and other jurisdictions may set their threshold higher or lower.
+Transfer pricing documentation may suffice if your company’s consolidated revenue is below 50 million EUR for Master and Local Files.
+Note: The 50 million EUR threshold applies to Dutch corporate tax; other jurisdictions may have higher or lower thresholds.

 What is a Local File and what is its purpose?